jmendozagomez2911/maven-by-jmmendoza/documentation/3-MavenBuildLifecycles.md

 # Maven Build Lifecycles

 Maven is based on the concept of **build lifecycles**.
 A lifecycle is a predefined group of **phases** that define the steps Maven will follow during the build process.
-Each phase in the lifecycle can be bound to one or more **plugin goals**.
+Each phase in the lifecycle can be bound to one or more **plugin goals** — that is, tasks performed by specific plugins.

+### 🧪 Example
+For instance, the `package` phase is typically bound to:
+- `maven-jar-plugin:jar` → to create a JAR file

+But you can also bind other goals to the same phase, like:
+- `maven-shade-plugin:shade` → to create an uber-jar
+- `exec-maven-plugin:exec` → to run a custom command

+So, one phase like `package` can execute **multiple plugin goals**, depending on your project configuration.

 ---
 ## Maven Predefined Lifecycles

 Maven provides three **predefined lifecycles**: